-Groundwater inflow to the pit is assumed to retale to pit development commences and then estimated at 240 gpm for Bell and Springer Pits and 450 gpm for Wight Pit once they are fully developed.
+Groundwater inflow to the pit is assumed to be 0 until pit development commences and then estimated at 240 gpm for Bell and Springer Pits and 450 gpm for Wight Pit once they are fully developed.

-All waste rock will be placed in the Northeast RDS and the North and East RDS's will not be expanded past current disturbed area.
+All water rock will be placed in the Northeast RDS and the North and East RDS's will not be expanded past the current disturbed area.

-Water from all disturbed areas is captured and directed to the TSF (or Mill).
+Water from all disturbed were sis captured and directed to the TSF (or Mill).
 The collection ditches closely surround the disturbed areas.

-\Assumes no groundwater input or scepage to or from Carboo Pit.
+\\Assumes no groundwater input or seepage to or from Cariboo Pit.